manticoresoftware/manticoresearch-php/docs/errors.md

 # Errors and exceptions

-The client throws several types of exceptions:
+The client throws several types of exceptions.
+All are under the namespace ``Manticoresearch\Exceptions``.

 ## NoMoreNodesException

-When nodes fail with hard errors and no retries are left
+When nodes fail with hard errors and no retries are left.

 ## ResponseException